 We believe that empowered people can make a difference!
-We work within communities and community groups across Ireland developing eco-friendly supports, sustainable living workshops/programmes that help individuals reduce their consumption habits.
+We work with communities and community groups across Ireland developing eco-friendly supports, sustainable living workshops/programmes that help individuals reduce their consumption habits.

 Whether it is reducing our carbon footprint by choosing alternative modes of transport, reducing energy and water consumption in the home, or altering our diets – sustainable living can be a realistic and achievable goal that builds more sustainable communities whilst reducing our impact on the planet.

-Benefits to individuals who adopt a more sustainable lifestyle include:
+Benefits to adopting a more sustainable lifestyle include:

 Saving money: Individuals can save money on household bills by reducing energy/water consumption and reducing waste.

 Healthier living: Adopting a more sustainable way of life is about taking better care of yourself, whether it is deciding to walk or cycle instead of taking the car; using less chemicals and more eco-friendly products in your home; eating locally sourced and traceable food – each have a positive effect on your well-being and that of your family.

 Responsible living: By acting responsibly today, we can help ensure a healthier, more stable planet for future generations and sustain natural resources into the future.